 Data Privacy Day began in the United States and Canada in January 2008 as an extension of the Data Protection Day celebration in Europe.
-Data Protection Day commemorates the January 28, 1981, signing of Convention 108, the first legally binding international treaty dealing with privacy and data protection.
-Data Privacy Day is now a celebration for everyone, observed annually on January 28.
+Data Protection Day commemorates the Jan.
+28, 1981, signing of Convention 108, the first legally binding international treaty dealing with privacy and data protection.
+Data Privacy Day is observed annually on Jan.
+28.

 The National Cyber Security Alliance (NCSA) officially leads the Data Privacy Day campaign and is advised by a distinguished advisory committee of privacy professionals to help the campaign align with the most current privacy issues in a thoughtful and meaningful way. .

 Data Privacy Day is the signature event in a greater privacy awareness and education effort.
 Year-round, NCSA educates consumers on how they can own their online presence and shows organizations how privacy is good for business.
 NCSA’s privacy awareness campaign is an integral component of STOP.
 THINK.
 CONNECT. ™ ‒ the global online safety, security and privacy campaign.